27 DIY Side Table Ideas & Designs for 2022

 It used to be that there were wooden side tables that all looked the same – and that was what you had in your home.
 But during the 1960s and 1970s, that trend seemed to change and ever since, we’ve had some amazing options out there.

 But there’s something rewarding (and money-saving) about doing your side table DIY style, whether you’re super handy with a saw or not.
-So, if you’re into that kind of fulfillment and love some gorgeous tables, these tutorials will inspire you to create some amazing things.
+So, if you’re into that kind of fulfillment and love some gorgeous tables, these side table ideas will inspire you to create some amazing things.

 Small X-End Side Table